 Simi Valley, California-based AeroVironment reported that the U.S. Army elected to exercise the first of three contract options with the unmanned aircraft systems (UAS) company.
 The $21.05 million t option under the sole-source, small UAS flight control systems, multi-year contract has AeroVironment providing avionics and data link upgrade packages to modify radio frequencies used by the Army’s existing fleet of the company's Raven tactical UAS.
 The company will deliver the upgrades over a two-year period.

-IBM, Reston, Virginia, was awarded an $18,825,414 modification (2T0128) to contract W91QUZ-06-D-0010 for information technology services and support on behalf of the Program Executive Office Enterprise Information Systems.
-Work will be performed in Radford, Virginia, with an estimated completion date of April 13, 2021.
-Fiscal 2020 operations and maintenance (Army) funds; other procurement (Army) funds; and research, development, test and evaluation (Army) funds in the amount of $18,825,414 were obligated at the time of the award.
-U.S. Army Contracting Command, New Jersey, is the contracting activity.
+NCI Information System, Reston, Virginia, was awarded a $57,285,857 contract for information technology and audiovisual engineering and installation services.
+Bids were solicited via the internet with one received.
+Work will be performed in Fort Belvoir, Virginia, with an estimated completion date of July 1, 2022.
+Fiscal 2020 procurement, defense-wide funds in the amount of $57,285,857 were obligated at the time of the award.
+The Army Contracting Command, Detroit Arsenal, Michigan, is the contracting activity.
+(W50NH9-20-F-0039).